jwday/msise00/README.rst

 * Mac: ``brew install gcc``
 * Linux: ``sudo apt-get update && sudo apt-get install gfortran``
 * `Windows <https://www.scivision.co/windows-gcc-gfortran-cmake-make-install/>`_
-* Alternatively for Windows: Use Windows Subsystem for Linux, then follow the Linux installation instructions
+* Alternatively for Windows: Use Windows Subsystem for Linux, then follow the Linux installation instructions.
+This is the preferred method for Windows, but requires the user to have already set up Windows Subsystem for Linux (this author uses Ubuntu and acquired it from the Microsoft Store app).

 Install msise00 ::